Tony Valeri

-Tony Valeri (born August 11, 1957) is a former Canadian politician.
-Valeri was the Government House Leader in Paul Martin's government from 2004 until 2006.
+Tony Valeri (born August 11, 1957) is a Canadian former politician.
+He was the Government House Leader in Paul Martin's government from 2004 until 2006.
 He was narrowly defeated by New Democratic (NDP) candidate Wayne Marston in the 2006 general election held on January 23, 2006.

 Biography

 Valeri grew up in Hamilton's north-end in the working class Barton and Sherman neighbourhood, the son of Italian immigrants Enzo and Maria Valeri, who arrived in Hamilton in the early 1950s.
 He graduated from Bishop Ryan Catholic Secondary School and then attended McMaster University, earning a Bachelor of Arts degree in economics.
 Prior to his political career, Valeri served as President of Canadian Financial Group Ltd. Valeri represented the ridings of Lincoln (1993–1997), then Stoney Creek (1997–2004) and Hamilton East—Stoney Creek (2004–2006).
 Valeri lives with his wife Terri and children, Anthony and Luca in Stoney Creek.